srohatgi/social/specs/roql.md

 ROQL
 ====
 Restful Object Query Language is a library.
-Out of the box, it extends the pointer like command line nature of the web addresses to being an OO oriented query language.
+Out of the box, it extends pointer like nature of the web addresses to being now an OO like query language.
 The library tries to do this extension in a way that appeals and appears as 'normal' to web programmers.

 KEYWORDS
 --------
+Programmers need to know the domain objects exposed by the underlying corporation.
+These become stitched into the language.

 - physical objects
   - examples: person (user, account), device (desktop, mobile), content (folder, file, link), message (email, sms)
   - examples: time (date, last, days, weeks, months, years), transaction (id)